 Of course, there will be little point in Democrats revisiting the Russian collusion conspiracy.
 As Pelosi said herself about the possible investigation, by Republicans, of the assumed President Clinton; that would not be something that could lead to impeachment since it is something that happened when Trump was not the sitting president.
 A president cannot be impeached for something that happened before he, or she, took office.
 Pelosi knew this when she spoke about Republicans investigating Clinton, and she knows it means nothing that happened prior to Trump’s inauguration can be used to impeach him.

 This will not, of course, prevent Democrats from searching for a reason to impeach the president, but Nancy Pelosi’s words are going to haunt their efforts.
 They will have no choice but to use something Trump has done since taking office and, in the absence of any actual crime, will manufacture one, just as they manufactured the Russian collusion story itself.
 Should the minority party become the House majority, it will begin two years of scorched earth politics, attempting to dismantle and reverse everything achieved since January 2017 and litigating every word and action of this president.
-One must wonder if the nation could even endure such a situation until 2020.We value your comments!
-Please weigh in on our comment section below.
+One must wonder if the nation could even endure such a situation until 2020.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com